-Following the FAIR principles, research objects should be findable, accessible, interoperable re-usable.
+Following the FAIR principles, research objects should be findable, accessible, interoperable and re-usable.
 These principles form the basis of a trusted environment where researchers, innovators, companies, and citizens can publish, find, and re-use each other’s data and tools for research, innovation, and educational purposes.
 The FAIR principles refer to any digital object evolving from the research process, that is, quantitative as well as qualitative data, metadata or algorithms, tools, software and services.

 To ensure long-term accessibility, data need to be archived in a way that they (or at least their metadata) are retrievable via standardised, universally implementable communication protocols.
 The exact conditions under which the data is accessible should be provided.